infinera/terraform-xr-network/use_cases/network_setup/README.md

 # Terraform XR Network Set Up
 This module will setup the constellation network based on the specified configuration.
 ## How to Run
   1. Go to the **network setup** directory or its clone directory
   2. Specify the input variables by updating the **network_setup.auto.tfvars** input file.
     1. The asserts
     2. The network intent
     3. The bandwidth intent
     4. The sevice intent
   3. Execute "terraform apply" in usecase ***network setup*** directory or a clone
 ## Description
-Belew are the run sequence
+Below is the run sequence
 ### check for device with version mismatched
 If there is a device with version mismatched from the specified intent, the user can stop the run by specifying "Version" assertion
 ### check for device with mismatched Host Attribute